sahidmidda/test-repo/README.md

 # test-repo
-This is practice Git repo
+This is a practice Git repository.
+Author - Sahid Midda